Please follow guidelines for Distance and Hybrid Learning outlined on the Primary and Secondary School pages.

 The above outlines our contingency plans to provide learning to our students during the time of closure.
 We believe this set of tools will be able to support student learning and communication at home during the time of closure and keep our students in line to resume classroom learning as soon as school resumes.

 * Stay at home if someone in your household has a fever above 37.5C and / or present flu-like or even mild cold-like symptoms.

 Symptoms may include a cough, malaise, sore throat, shortness of breath, sometimes also stuffy nose, vomiting/ diarrhea, according to the Robert-Koch-Institut (RKI).

 * Advice from the German Ministry of Health focuses on limiting the exposure of sick people to everyone else.
 If symptoms remain mild, people are advised to stay at home and manage the symptoms.

-Members of the household should also then keep quarantine to avoid the spread of disease.
+Members of the household should take all possible measure to avoid the spread of disease.

-* If you have concerns, you must first telephone your paediatrician or general practitioner and arrange a telephone appointment.
+* If you have concerns, first telephone your family doctor and arrange a telephone appointment.

 * Do not just visit a doctor's practice or go to the emergency room.

 * There is a hotline for Bonn residents open 8:00 - 20:00 for those concerned or needing advice.
 This can be reached by calling tel 0228-7175.